How to get rid of garden pests

 - Pouring castor oil directly into the tunnel will give moles an upset stomach and discourage them from staying.

 - Placing a few humane mousetraps in and around the tunnels can prove effective, too, since moles are about the same size as large mice.
-Be sure to release them back into the wild (or at least far away from your prized lawn!).
+Be sure to check them regularly to prevent accidentally starving a poor critter to death, and if you do catch one make sure to release it back into the wild in a suitable place - not only far away from your prized lawn, but also within a safe distance of the nearest horse field or cow pen.

-Forget turning slugs into a slimy mush with salt, gardeners have several other weapons in the anti-slug arsenal.
+Gardeners have several efficient weapons in the anti-slug arsenal.
 Try leaving an open tub or can of beer out overnight – they’ll climb into it and can be whisked away in the morning.
 Alternatively try sprinkling coffee around areas you want to protect, or even spritzing plants with cooled-down coffee – this works well in deterring snails, too!